python-parsy/parsy/docs/tutorial.rst

    ParseError: expected 'c' at 0:1

 The parse fails because the ``a`` parser succeeds, and so the ``ab`` parser is never tried.
+This is different from most regular expressions engines, where backtracking is done over the whole regex by default.

-In this case we can fix it by switching the order:
+In this case we can get the parse to succeed by switching the order:

 .. code-block:: python